Atlanta Heavy Equipment Accident Lawyer

 You might even be able to file a lawsuit against the equipment manufacturer, property owners, or another liable party.

-Hasner Law can help you limit the stress of pursuing compensation, while also fighting to maximize your financial recovery.
+Hasner Law PC can help you limit the stress of pursuing compensation, while also fighting to maximize your financial recovery.

 Our Atlanta workers’ compensation lawyers have 80+ years of experience representing injured workers like you.
 We’ve handled thousands of cases and know how to win.
 Let us go to bat for you.

 - Carefully investigate the circumstances surrounding your workplace accident

 - Determine all possible avenues for financial recovery, including workers’ compensation benefits and damages in a third-party action

 - Handle the complex and time-consuming administrative aspects of your case

 - Guide you as you make tough decisions related to your claim

 - Take your case to a jury, if necessary.